 Many times parent suspect there is something wrong with their child but have difficulties identifying what the problem is.
-Other times, teachers and/or school staff may refer your child for psychoeducational testing.
+Other times, teachers and/or school staff may refer your child for psychoeducational evaluation.
 But how do you know that your child may have a learning disorder?
 There are many different types of learning disorders and signs of learning disabilities vary from person to person.

 But, how do I know if my child actually has a learning disorder?